 Prepare for your upcoming adventure

-University of Lynchburg faculty-led programs are credit-bearing courses.
-After consulting with the faculty member(s) leading the program, be sure to register for the appropriate study abroad class.
+Many University of Lynchburg faculty-led programs include credit-bearing courses.
+The registrar will register you rather than you registering yourself as you usually would.
 Remember that in addition to the program’s site visits and tours, you will have assignments before, during, and after your study abroad experience.

 If you plan to study abroad for a semester or academic year or participate in a non-Lynchburg summer program, you need to obtain advance approval from the University of Lynchburg to receive academic credit for your studies abroad.